Monitor licenses and active usage for cloud services

 This article covers Licensing features that are common to all supported Citrix Cloud services.
 Some aspects of Licensing might be different, depending on the service (for example, license assignment).
 For more information about licenses and usage for each service, see the following articles:

-- Monitor licenses and active usage for Virtual Apps and Desktops service (User/Device)
+- Monitor licenses and active usage for Citrix DaaS (User/Device)

-- Monitor licenses and peak usage for Virtual Apps and Desktops service (Concurrent)
+- Monitor licenses and peak usage for Citrix DaaS and Citrix DaaS Standard for Azure (Concurrent)

-- Monitor licenses and active usage for Virtual Apps and Desktops Standard for Azure
+- Monitor licenses and active usage for Citrix DaaS Standard for Azure (User/Device only)

 - Monitor licenses and active usage for Endpoint Management service